sdruskat/annis-introduction/script/script.md

 Clicking on the information button for a corpus opens a window with more detailed metadata, both for the entire corpus, and for each document in the corpus.
 It also lists all available annotation layers, with an example query for each annotation layer, and a URL link for sharing the example.

-By the way, you can not only share these example queries, but also actual queries you have used, and even single results.
+By the way, you can not only share these example queries, but also the corpus in ANNIS, actual queries you have used, and even single results.
 But more about this later.

 Next to the information button, you find a button which opens an overview of the documents in the corpus.